-Storage is essential to maintaining your coffee's freshness and flavour.
+Storage is essential to maintaining your freshly roasted coffee's freshness and flavour.
 It is vital to keep it away from excessive air, moisture, heat, and light - in that order - so that you preserve its fresh-roast flavour as long as possible.
 Coffee beans can look good in glass jars but you will compromise the taste of your coffee if you store your beans in basic ornamental canisters on your kitchen counter top.
 Doing so will cause them to become stale and your coffee will quickly lose its fresh flavour.

 It is important not to refrigerate your daily supply of coffee.
 Contact with moisture will cause it to deteriorate.
 Instead, store coffee in air-tight glass or ceramic containers and keep it in a convenient, but dark and cool, location.
 Remember that a cabinet near the oven is often too warm, as is a cabinet on an outside wall of your kitchen if it receives heat from a strong afternoon or summer sun.